snax4a/shy/README.md

 1. Run `npm test` to execute unit, integration and client tests.
 Ignore the Error: EACCES: permission denied, mkdir '/client' - Karma seems to be trying to create a directory off of root.

 1. Run `gulp build` to create a build in the /dist directory.
-If you get errors, try (`npm install semver jpegtran-bin optipng-bin`).
-These should have been installed during the initial (`npm install`) but sometimes installing these separately helps.

 2. Run `gulp serve` to start the server locally.
 Make sure PostgreSQL is running.